ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ## 1.2 Register ONT ID to the blockchain

-After the identity is created the user needs to send the ONT ID to the blockchain to make it a truly decentralized identity.
+After the identity is created, the user needs to send the ONT ID to the blockchain to make it a truly decentralized identity.

-Sending ONT IDs to the blockchain needs to send specific transactions.
-The transaction object can be constructed by calling the methods provided by the SDK.
+Sending ONT IDs to the blockchain requires sending specific transactions.
+The transaction object can be done by calling the methods provided by the SDK.

 ### Create Transaction